islee0220/prototype-app/README.md

 - Greater opportunities to manually draw out plans (good for people who enjoy being artistic or want more visualization)

 Cons:
--Not as convenient as a digital system that you can access from various electronic devices
+- Not as convenient as a digital system that you can access from various electronic devices
 - Need to create the design/layout of everything by scratch - may be hard for those who aren’t creative or can’t draw
 - May take more time to draw and write out everything in comparison to digital systems where most features can be created instantly
 - Limited workspace - may be hard to fit everything within the pages of the journal